-The recovery plans for Swift Parrot and Regent Honeyeater list the following key threatening processes, which are relevant to the pest animal control across the BA:
+The recovery plans for Swift Parrot and Regents Honeyeater list the following key threatening processes, which are relevant to the pest animal control across the BA:

-- competition and grazing by the feral European rabbit;

-- competition and habitat degradation by feral goats;

-- competition from feral honey bees;

-- environmental degradation caused by feral deer;

-- predation by feral dogs;

-- predation by the European red fox;
+- competition and grazing by the feral European rabbit; - competition and habitat degradation by feral goats; - competition from feral honey bees; - environmental degradation caused by feral deer; - predation by feral dogs; - predation by the European red fox;

-- predation by the feral cat; and

-- competition from Noisy Miners / starlings.
+- predation by the feral cat; and - competition from Noisy Miners / starlings.

-This Plan will target the control of declared vertebrate pests and those causing environmental degradation at a regional and local level, and the opportunistic control of the species listed in Table 15.
+This Plan will target the control of declared vertebrate pests and those that cause environmental degradation that impact on the vegetation and fauna at a regional and local level, and opportunistically control of the species listed in Table 13.
 Other vertebrate pests, overabundant native herbivores, or noisy miners will be managed as required under a specific management plan prepared prior to their control.
 If the control event is not required or conditions are unsuitable then evidence will be presented in the Annual Report.